 After the attack on Pearl Harbor, the federal government built the Granada Relocation Center.
-Fearing that Japanese Americans might sympathize with Japan and conspire against the U.S., the federal government began the process of removing Japanese Americans from the West Coast and incarcerated them to these camps.
+Fearing that Japanese Americans might sympathize with Japan and conspire against the U.S., the federal government began the process of removing Japanese Americans from the West Coast and incarcerated them in these camps.

 Construction on Camp Amache began in 1942 under the direction of Governor Ralph L. Carr.
 Camp Amache was different from other relocation centers, in that the federal government built the camp on land the U.S. Army purchased vs. other centers placed on already designated federal land.

-Life at Camp Amache was less harsh compared to other relocations centers.
-Internees could decorate rooms and offered details like shelves and basic furniture to make it feel like home.
+Life at Camp Amache was less harsh compared to other relocation centers.
+Internees could decorate rooms and offer details like shelves and basic furniture to make it feel like home.
 The main central section consisted mainly of 29 blocks of Army-style barracks.
 The blocks contained basic necessities like bathrooms and a mess hall.
 For security purposes, the camp was built with six watchtowers along the boundary, with the central part surrounded by a barbed wire fence.

 Visiting Camp Amache

 After closing the camp in 1944, what remains today is only a skeleton of what life was like at Camp Amache.
-A cemetery, a water tank, dirt roads, original concrete foundations, a military police compound, watchtowers, and trees that were planted by internees are all that still stands.
+A cemetery, a water tank, dirt roads, original concrete foundations, a military police compound, watchtowers, and trees that were planted by internees are all that still stand.

 While not much has endured, there is a strong sense of spirit that still lingers in this small corner of the world.